joaquin-canizares/calculadora-parlay/README.md

 If the password doesn't meet all the requirements, the program tells you what's missing and asks you to try again.

+Project 4: Weather Consultation with API
+This program asks for you to type a city and after that it shows you:
+- Name of the city
+- Weather in degrees Celsius
+- Weather Description
+If you type an invalid name of a city the program lets you know the city wasn't found.